AliennCheng/DecisionTree/README.md

 # Decision Tree

-> This is an Python implementation of Decision Tree.
+> This is a Python implementation of Decision Tree.
 >
 > Final project of *Data Mining*, Fall 2020, NCTU.
 >